Why TBI survivors

 Now Amy hopes to encourage others to speak to their healthcare provider about the episodes they may be experiencing.
 “PBA is a real condition that you can do something about,” she said.

-I didn’t know if I was ever going to get over it.
+I didn’t know if I was ever going to get better.

 Amy is a real patient and has been compensated.